Azure/portaldocs/portal-sdk/generated/portalfx-telemetry-alerting-create.md

 <a name="create-configuration-is-national-cloud-supported"></a>
 ### Is National Cloud Supported?
 Alerts are supported in national clouds.
 Specify the national cloud portal domain names in "environment" property.
-You can use the same criteria for national clouds or different set of criteria.The national cloud domain names are "portal.azure.cn", "portal.azure.us", "portal.microsoftazure.de".
+You can use the same criteria for national clouds or different set of criteria.The national cloud domain names are "portal.azure.cn", "portal.azure.us".
 You can use any legit national cloud domain name, for instance, "aad.portal.azrue.cn".
 ```json
 {
    ...